We need your help to make this work!

 - mentor Candidates during the time they actually serve their internships.

-Finally, once a Rainmakers Candidate recruits a business that will ‘sponsor’ the internship experience, an individual from that company will ‘manage’ the Candidate during the two-week internship he or she will serve, and critique the product/project submitted at the end of the Rainmakers Internship.
+Finally, once a Rainmakers Candidate recruits a business that will ‘host’ the internship experience, an individual from that company will ‘manage’ the Candidate during the two-week internship he or she will serve, and critique the product/project submitted at the end of the Rainmakers Internship.

 We offer much, much more, all of which is described in our Sequence of Activities Charts.
 CLICK HERE.